 These operations can be built in by specifying objects in PPT.

-By clicking the Run button again, the kit is updated, so debugging is easy, too.
+By clicking the Run button again, the kit is updated, so debugging is easy too.

 Furthermore, this tool has another highly recommended function.
 Believe it or not, this tool can produce both video and sound.
 Since you go out of your way to install an LCD, you probably want to utilize both of them to display advertisements.

 When you import a sound you want to produce on PPT, the sound can be outputted with the D-Amp Driver by CRI.
-An appealing point is to be able to produce a sound just by connecting a simple speaker of just a few dollars without mounting an expensive audio producing circuit.
+An appealing point is to be able to produce a sound just by connecting a simple speaker for just a few dollars without mounting an expensive audio producing circuit.

 Audio data is imported in a compressed form for embedded devices, which is also an advantage.

-Likewise, by registering a video on PPT and transferring it to a linked page, it is replayed in full screen.
+Likewise, by registering a video on the PPT and transferring it to a linked page, it is replayed in full screen.
 Of course, with sound.

 Even though the number of colors is apparently reduced to 256 colors by MCUs for embedded devices at that, the kit can re-play such a beautiful video.
 I have never seen a tool like this.
-What makes this possible is, a wide variety of techniques which CRI have cultivated in the field of entertainment incorporated into the kit.
+What makes this possible is, a wide variety of techniques which CRI has cultivated in the field of entertainment incorporated into the kit.

 I tried playing back a video with audio in full screen.

-If you can install GUI, sound and video in such a simple way, you don’t find developing them difficult, do you?
+If you can install a GUI, sound and video in such a simple way, you don’t find developing them difficult, do you?